bloomberg/lucene-solr/solr/contrib/ltr/example/README.md

 There are many ways of preparing interaction data for training a model, and it is outside the scope of this readme to provide a complete review of all the techniques.
-In the following are illustrated some simple techniques for obtaining training data from simple interaction data.
+In the following we illustrate a simple way for obtaining training data from simple interaction data.

 Simple interaction data will be a Solr log providing: